Paris terror trial opens for 20 accused in 2015 attacks

 Among those scheduled to testify is Hollande, who in addition to being present at one of the scenes of attack gave the final order to police special forces to storm the Bataclan.

 Hollande said Wednesday he would speak “not for the sake of French politics, but for the victims of the attacks.”
-He said he keenly felt the weight of responsibility that night and for the days and weeks later in the aftermath of the attack.
+He said he keenly felt the weight of responsibility that night and for the days and weeks later.

 “When the cameras are turned off, you go back to the solitude of the Elysée (presidential palace),” Hollande told told France-Info.
 “You ask what can I do? … Is what just happened going to change society?”